scottnonnenberg/eslint-config-thehelp/README.md

 This may change if there is progress on this issue: https://github.com/eslint/eslint/issues/3458

 _Note: if you have ESLint or any ESLint plugins installed yourself, they will supercede the plugins installed with this project.
 Check this if you're getting errors, like 'unknown rule.'_

+## My principles for rules

+I want rules to specify the 98% case. `/* eslint-disable [rules] */` and `// eslint-disable-line` will cover the rest.
+I can periodically search for those exceptions and reconsider their justification.

+Next, I believe strongly that all style mandates for a project should have automated tools which verify them.
+I’ve spent way, way too long talking about style in pull request reviews.
+Yes, some things can't be verified very easily in an automated fashion.
+Get creative to implement new verification schemes (write an ESLint plugin!).
+If you still can't do that, then make as few as possible of these kinds of manual requirements.

+Details for this project:

+- All rules from all plugins must be included.
+This is easy with `npm` scripts using `eslint-find-rules`.
+- Rules are in alphabetical order: first core `eslint` rules, then plugins sorted by name.
+- Always use 'error' or 'off' instead of 0 and 2.
+Numbers are for real config values.
+- No warnings. either disallow it completely, or don't worry about it.
+- All 'off' rules must have a reason mentioned.
+- Configuration should be nothing but 'error' if it matches the default settings for the rule.

 ## Other notes: